 How will you prepare yourself to obtain a great faculty job - and to thrive as a professor once you begin your career?
 The Preparing for Faculty Careers course (EDUC 343C, Spring Q) is designed for advanced doctoral students and postdoctoral scholars from any discipline who are considering a faculty career.

 What does it take to be a faculty member at a teaching-focused university or community college?
-Preparing Future Professors gives you a chance to experience faculty life first-hand by shadowing a faculty member at Foothill College, San Jose State University, San Francisco State, West Valley College, or University of San Francisco.
+Preparing Future Professors gives you a chance to experience faculty life first-hand by shadowing a faculty member at Foothill College, Menlo College, San Jose State University, San Francisco State, West Valley College, or University of San Francisco.

 Gain valuable professional development skills that you can apply right away!
-Quick Bytes sessions cover a variety of topics and include lunch.
+Quick Bytes sessions cover a variety of topics.

 Got innovation?
 Learn how to formulate, develop, and commercialize your ideas with Stanford Ignite.
 Led by the Graduate School of Business, Stanford Ignite is a certificate program that provides the business fundamentals necessary to succeed at any entrepreneurial or intrapreneurial venture.